 Types of Mulch:

 Gravel looks very clean and tidy.
 It won’t wash away and will last forever.
 Weeds can penetrate through gravel, so some type of weed barrier would be helpful.

 Wood chips or bark is a traditional mulch material.
 It is probably the most attractive type and lends a landscape a finished look.
 It is slow to decay and does an excellent job of blocking weeds.

 Straw may be free and plentiful, but it is not the best choice for mulch.
 Since it is so light, it will easily blow away.
 It also encourages weed growth and doesn’t look very nice.

 Recycled rubber is growing in popularity.
 It is available in a wide variety of colors.
-Some even looks like wood mulch.
-It tends to be a little more expensive and smells strongly.
+Some even look like wood mulch.
+It tends to be a little more expensive and smells strong.
 It is long lasting.

 Choosing what type of mulch you want for your garden depends on what the purpose is.
 If the main goal is looks, then choose based on what is personally appealing.
 If the mulch needs to serve a practical purpose, choose the one that does the job that it needs to.
 Regardless of what type of mulch is used, weed barrier underneath the mulch can take a load off garden maintenance.
 This also helps to increase the moisture retained in the soil.